grafana/pyroscope/docs/sources/operators-guide/run-production-environment/scaling-out.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/running-production-environment/scaling-out/
+  - /docs/fire/latest/operators-guide/running-production-environment/scaling-out/
-description: Learn how to scale out Grafana Mimir.
+description: Learn how to scale out Grafana Fire.
 menuTitle: Scaling out
-title: Scaling out Grafana Mimir
+title: Scaling out Grafana Fire
 weight: 30
 ---

-# Scaling out Grafana Mimir
+# Scaling out Grafana Fire

-Grafana Mimir can horizontally scale every component.
+Grafana Fire can horizontally scale every component.
-Scaling out Grafana Mimir means that to respond to increased load, you can increase the number of replicas of each Grafana Mimir component.
+Scaling out Grafana Fire means that to respond to increased load, you can increase the number of replicas of each Grafana Fire component.

-We have designed Grafana Mimir to scale up quickly, safely, and with no manual intervention.
+We have designed Grafana Fire to scale up quickly, safely, and with no manual intervention.
 However, be careful when scaling down some of the stateful components as these actions can result in writes and reads failures, or partial query results.

 ## Monolithic mode

-When running Grafana Mimir in monolithic mode, you can safely scale up to any number of instances.
+When running Grafana Fire in monolithic mode, you can safely scale up to any number of instances.
-To scale down the Grafana Mimir cluster, see [Scaling down ingesters](#scaling-down-ingesters).
+To scale down the Grafana Fire cluster, see [Scaling down ingesters](#scaling-down-ingesters).

 ## Microservices mode

-When running Grafana Mimir in microservices mode, you can safely scale up any component.
+When running Grafana Fire in microservices mode, you can safely scale up any component.
 You can also safely scale down any stateless component.

 The following stateful components have limitations when scaling down: